 - How do different people and agencies understand and represent these dynamics and what are the implications for public health policy?

-In this way, the Consortium aims to provide a much-needed evidence base and set of practical approaches to make the One Health agenda work in ways that also promote sustainable poverty reduction and social justice.
+In this way, the Consortium sought to provide a much-needed evidence base and set of practical approaches to make a One Health agenda work in ways that also promote sustainable poverty reduction and social justice.